risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

       - passes the servive accounts username back to the api server

    to list service account resurces in a cluster, run ``kubectl get serviceaccounts

+   default service account - applied when no explicit service account is set in pod manifest

+   if a pod tries to reach other service account in different namespace it will be blocked

+   rule is that service account can only be accessed from within the same namespace

 |